XuanLTK/SQL_Ecommerce-Sale-Performance-Analysis/README.md

 ## 📌 Background & Overview

 ### Objective:
-Query eCommerce dataset to answer business inquiries.
-Used Google BigQuery platform to conduct queries on Google Analytics public dataset.

-### Outcome:
-Provided insights on user behavior to enhance business strategies.
+Conducted queries on Google Analytics public dataset using the BigQuery platform to analyze user behavior, providing valuable insights that enhance business strategies.

 ### 👤 Who is this project for?
 ✔️ Senior management, including CEOs and marketing leaders